moonbitlang/moon/docs/manual-zh/src/commands.md

 * `--output-json` — Output in json format
 * `--frozen` — Do not sync dependencies, assuming local dependencies are up-to-date
 * `-w`, `--watch` — Monitor the file system and automatically check files
+* `--patch-file <PATCH_FILE>` — The patch file to check, Only valid when checking specified package
+* `--no-mi` — Whether to skip the mi generation, Only valid when checking specified package